nodesocket/node-dedup/README.md

 ### Performs a poor man's deduplication recursively on a directory.
 Deletes duplicate files, and creates symbolic links in their place.

+### WARNING

-### WARNING: BE VERY CAREFUL.
+#### BE VERY CAREFUL.
 NODE-DEDUP IS STILL UNDER DEVELOPMENT, AND THINGS CAN GO VERY WRONG, VERY QUICKLY IF YOUR NOT CAREFUL.
-WE RECOMMEND, SETTING UP A TEST ENVORINMENT AT FIRST, AND MANUALLY COPYING FILES INTO THE TEST BED.
+WE RECOMMEND, SETTING UP A TEST ENVIRONMENT AT FIRST, AND MANUALLY COPYING FILES INTO THE TEST ENVIRONMENT TO EXPLORE.
 RUNNING NODE-DEDUP ON YOUR ENTIRE DISK, WOULD PROBABLY BE A VERY BAD IDEA.

+#### ONCE AGAIN, NODE-DEDUP DELETES THINGS, SO BE CAREFUL.

 About
 ========